Jessie Diggins: Personal life

+Family

+Both of Diggins parents are originally from Canada.
+Diggins holds dual United States and Canadian citizenship.
+She has maintained close ties to family in Thunder Bay, Ontario, where her father's family is from.
 Diggins married Wade Poplawski in 2022.
-Poplawski, a native of Winnipeg, Manitoba, Canada, is a former minor league hockey player for the Rapid City Rush.
+Poplawski, a native of Winnipeg, Manitoba, is a former minor league hockey player for the Rapid City Rush.
 The couple lives in the suburbs of Boston, Massachusetts.
-Diggins trains in Vermont.
+Diggins had trained in Vermont.

-After winning an Olympic gold medal, Diggins used her clout to successfully lobby for the United States to host a World Cup cross-country skiing event, culminating in the 2024 Stifel Loppet Cup held in Minneapolis.